-Structural analysis is the determination of the effects of static and dynamic loads on parts, assemblies and mechanisms in order to avoid failure in the intended use.
-Colorful terms such as ‘geometric buckling’ give a vivid picture of what can happen when parts fail.
-Ideally, simulation-driven design begins early in the product development process.
-It helps find flaws earlier, extracts costs, speeds up design and improves your product’s quality.
+Structural analysis is the determination of the effects of static and dynamic loads on parts, assemblies, and mechanisms in order to avoid failure.
+Terms such as ‘geometric buckling’ give a vivid picture of what can happen when parts fail.
+Ideally, simulation-driven design begins early in the product development process and helps find flaws earlier, speeds up design, and improves product quality.

-Designers can incorporate structural analyses using Creo Simulation Live in their design process to adjust components in order to meet certain requirements.
+Designers can incorporate structural analyses using Creo Simulation Live in their design process to adjust components and meet certain requirements.

-Say you want to run a simulation on a part, looking to see at what point it would fail.
-If you were using Creo Parametric, you'd simply click a tab to move into Creo Simulate (can be used as an extension).
-You’d input reaction loads to Creo Simulate, define the structural analysis, and run it with a few clicks.
+Say you want to run a simulation on a part to see at which point it would fail.
+If you were using Creo, you'd simply click a tab to move into Creo Ansys Simulation, input reaction loads, define the structural analysis, and run it with a few clicks.
 You can interrogate the results, make changes, rerun the simulation—no need to recreate it—and be off.
-Creo Simulate can also be used as a standalone application.